 Open the host file of Exchange 2013 server and add below host entries.

 Believe me, it started working after modifying the host file and restarting exchange transport services.

-As I said earlier, if other all settings including MX records, firewall and receive connectors are set correctly, mostly with above fixes your Exchange 2013 server will start receiving external emails.
+As I said earlier, if other all settings including MX records, firewall and receive connectors are set correctly, mostly with above fixes your Exchange 2013 or 2016 server will start receiving external emails.